micahkepe/micahkepe.github.io/blog/content/neovim-setup/index.md

 Makes navigating the Neovim command line much faster with fuzzy search capabilities, providing instant suggestions as you type commands.

-When you press `:`, `wilder.nvim` offers a real-time list of suggestions based on your command history, file paths, and available commands.
+When executing a command or searching, `wilder.nvim` offers a real-time list of suggestions based on your command history, file paths, and available commands.
 This dramatically speeds up workflows that involve repeated or complex command usage.

 **lazy.nvim**: